Panther AI

 Tools

-Panther AI has access to has access to many of the same tools available to human users of Panther.
+Panther AI has access to many of the same tools available to human users of Panther.
 When running tools (either in the Console or programmatically), Panther AI has the same permissions set as the current user.
-In general, Panther AI decides when to use a certain tool based on the task you give it.
+In general, Panther AI decides when to use a specific tool based on the task you give it.
 When entering your own prompt, you can direct it to use certain tools, if desired.

 Alert management